- Contractor Resources

 We would not recommend this.
 The main advantage of having a contractor accountant is the time it takes you to complete annual returns, monthly payroll submissions and quarterly VAT returns is significantly reduced.
 When you entrust your accounts to a specialist, this also means that they have experience and qualifications in accountancy so can ensure your accounts are accurate and submitted correctly to Companies House.

 Yes, if you would prefer to meet an accountant face-to-face before joining us, you can do so in one of our regional offices.

 You can send references to your personal accountant or by emailing us directly.

 Under the new Making Tax Digital rules, companies are required to file and submit returns digitally.
 As of April 2019, VAT returns will need to be submitted online, using an HMRC-approved software package if your annual turnover exceeds £85,000.
 If you already have an accountant, nothing much is likely to change as they will take care of this transition for you.
 Read our comprehensive guide to Making Tax Digital to find out how you could be impacted.

 Yes, we usually advise that the most tax-efficient way of operating is to pay yourself a combination of dividends and salary, which can be withdrawn each month if necessary.
-You can find out more by visiting our guide to taking money out of your limited company here.
+You can find out more by visiting our guide to taking money out of your limited company.

 For contractors who are required to make student loan repayments, we will calculate these deductions when completing your Self-Assessment Tax Return.
 This is paid across with your tax liability to HMRC.